9 Important Technology Trends (2022-2025)

 While Unreal Engine, owned by privately-held studio Epic Games, has been used internally for giant hits like Fortnite and Gears of War.

-Searches for "Epic Games" over 5 year-span.
+Searches for "Epic Games" have increased 5,700% over five year-span.

 As well as by other game studios for thousands of titles including the Tony Hawk’s Pro Skater series, Valorant, and the Borderlands franchise.